-The majority of boys will undertake the Winchester Entrance exam in the April/May of Year 8, either at the candidate’s own school or at an approved centre.
+The majority of candidates will undertake the Winchester Entrance exam in the April/May of Year 8, either at their own school or at an approved centre.

 We recognise that candidates from the maintained sector will have followed KS3 of the National Curriculum, rather than the Common Entrance syllabus, and we very much welcome their applications.